renpy/renpy/sphinx/source/gui.rst

 Here's an example of these three defines::

-    .. var:: config.name = _('Old School High School')
+    define config.name = _('Old School High School')

-    .. var:: config.version = "1.0"
+    define config.version = "1.0"

-    .. var:: gui.about = _("Created by PyTom.\n\nHigh school backgrounds by Mugenjohncel.")
+    define gui.about = _("Created by PyTom.\n\nHigh school backgrounds by Mugenjohncel.")

-For convenience, it might make sense to .. var:: gui.about using a triple-quoted string, in which case line endings are respected. ::
+For convenience, it might make sense to define gui.about using a triple-quoted string, in which case line endings are respected. ::

-    .. var:: gui.about = _("""\
+    define gui.about = _("""\
     Created by PyTom.

     High school backgrounds by Mugenjohncel.""")